HayaaQutaishat/E-Commerce-Auction-App/README.md

-# CS50W-Project2-Commerce
+# E-commerce Auction Application

-## CS50 Web - Programming with Python and JavaScript.

 ### Project purpose :

 An e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
 This was Project 2 of HarvardX's CS50W course in 2022 and was built using Python, Django, CSS, HTML and Bootstrap.

 ### Project Requirements :